Click on the links below for tips on how to tackle common tasks around the kitchen.

 For total blockages a plunger or rods should be used.
 Once clear, follow the advice above to prevent further blockages.

 An alternative method is to combine equal parts of White Vinegar and salt to make a paste.
-Then use it to and wipe the cup clean with a cloth.
+Then use the paste with a cloth to wipe the cup clean.
 Finish off with a thorough rinse.

 White Vinegar is also ideal, particularly for draining boards as it helps remove and limescale build up.
 As with all cleaners, allowing a short dwell time of up to a minute will make the task easier.